World Literatures and Cultures

 Welcome to the World!

 Are you interested in different cultures?
-Experience the lives and stories of people around the planet in a World Cultural Literacy class.
+Experience the lives and stories of people around the planet in a World Cultural Literacy class, and consider a World Cultural Literacy Minor.

-Note that World literature courses may be Cross-Listed as FL/ENG.
-This means seats are available under both FL and ENG: one course, same time, same place, same teacher, same requirements filled.
+Note that most of the World Literatues and Cultures courses below offered by FLL fulfill Humanities as well as GK requirements.
+Courses cross-listed as FL/ENG have seats available under both FL and ENG: one course, same time, same place, same teacher, same requirements filled.
 Students can search under both FL and ENG for open seats.

 Readings in English translation of Western literary masterpieces from the beginning of literacy in the Middle East and Europe to the present.
 May include such authors as Homer, Sophocles, Virgil, Ovid, Dante, Machiavelli, Shakespeare, Cervantes, Swift, Goethe, Mann, Austen, Flaubert, Tolstoy, Proust, Kafka, Woolf, and Borges.